Life inevitably takes detours.

 This weekend, my wife, Amanda, went to the seaside to vacation with friends.
 My son went to attend a classmate's wedding.
 I'm the only one left at home.
 I was thinking that today I might as well go out for a stroll.

 I have always been reluctant to spend money.
-For example, if you invite friends to a meal, if this happens when you are down and out, probably no one will pay attention to you; if you are doing a little better, still no one will pay attention, maybe they don't dare to disturb you; or if you are doing well, others might be jealous of you.
+For example, if you invite friends to a meal, if this happens when you are down and out, probably no one will pay attention to you; if you are doing a little better, still no one will pay attention to you, maybe they don't dare to disturb you; or if you are doing well, others might be jealous of you.
 So loneliness is inevitable.

 The key is that I can't figure out one thing.
 I have been in the UK for over forty years, and I still don't understand what kind of country it really is.
 You might say it is a capitalist society, yet it has universal public healthcare.
 Even if you are here for tourism or visiting relatives, if you suddenly fall ill, you don't need to pay for medical treatment; even surgeries, calling an ambulance, and hospitalization are all covered.